 Whitewater paddlers should carry rafting safety kits and obtain safety/rescue training – especially on rivers that are Class III and harder.
 Safety kits (also known as “wrap kits” or “pin kits”) contain equipment that can be used to unpin rafts, rescue trapped swimmers, and/or transport people and gear around dangerous rapids.
 A few years ago I wrote an article about the heavy duty outfitter safety kit we bring on our multi-day commercial trips.
 For day trips with paddle boats or catarafts I bring a slimmed down… Read More

 Personal Floatation Device (PFD) A PFD (Personal Flotation Device) is the single most important piece of safety gear you own since it helps keep your head above water.
-Beyond comfort and style, there are a few other things you should consider: Choose bright colors, such as red, orange, and yellow that make you visible to a rescuer.
-Get as much flotation as possible without giving up too much range of motion.
-If you’re overweight and/or pear shaped you should consider a PFD that works with leg… Read More
+Beyond comfort and style, there are a few other things you should consider: PFDs with mesh backs are not appropriate for whitewater rafting.
+You want a PFD with full foam on the front and back.
+Choose bright colors, such as red, orange, and yellow that make you visible to a rescuer.
+Get as much flotation as possible without… Read More

 In March 2019 we are offering an International Rafting Federation (IRF) Guide Training & Education (GTE) workshop.
 In this article IRF instructor Mark Hirst answers a few of the most commonly asked questions.
 Q: What is the IRF?
 A: The International Rafting Federation (IRF) is the international body that represents the sport of rafting and river conservation around the globe.
 It also organizes the rafting world championships each year.
 The Guide Training & Education (GTE) program operates from within the IRF.
 The aim of the GTE… Read More